Pauline Tantot Rocks See-Through Mesh Bodysuit On Instagram

 The image was cropped from her chest down to her upper thighs which meant that her torso was the main focus with her cleavage hard to miss.
 She attempted to censor her curves with a couple of horizontal strips of an anime-style drawing of a girl’s eyes, although she still left little to the imagination and her underboob was left on show.

-As well, her French manicure was visible and her butterfly and heart hand tattoos were eye-catching.
+In addition, her French manicure was visible and her butterfly and heart hand tattoos were eye-catching.

 And although the picture was shot indoors, there was plenty of light that illuminated her tanned skin which looked flawless and glowing.